pin0S/learningML/log.md

 ## Day 32: September 6, 2018

+Today's Progress: Did not do much today, minimal 15 - 30 minutes at best on linear algebra.

+Thoughts: The 10pm work night ruined me!
+I needed to be more disciplined when I got up at 6am and ensured I did some study.
+Progress is Progress after all.

+## Day 33: September 6, 2018

 Today's Progress: Moved the linear independence, basis and dimension post it to the right and I think tonight dot ptoduct, modulus and negation will be moved!

 Thoughts: Make sure I include this video https://www.youtube.com/watch?v=eeMJg4uI7o0 in my notes to help others.
 Dr. Strang explains things wonderfully.
 Also add more tonight after studying!